smallwat3r/shhh/README.md

 sharing.
 Instead, explain this in your email, and copy paste the Shhh link with the passphrase so the user can retrieve it._

 ## Is there an API?

-Yes, the endpoints are `/api/c` (create) and `/api/r` (read).

-Notes:
-* Passphrases needs min.
-5 chars, 1 number and 1 uppercase.
-* Max number of days to keep a secret alive is 7.
-* Max number of characters for the secret is 150.

-Checkout [shhh-cli](https://github.com/smallwat3r/shhh-cli), a Go client to interact with Shhh API via command line.
+Yes, you can find some info [here](https://github.com/smallwat3r/shhh/tree/master/shhh/api) Also, checkout [shhh-cli](https://github.com/smallwat3r/shhh-cli), a Go client to interact with Shhh API via command line.

 ## What's the stack?